How to write a UX research report and present your findings

 Introduction

 A punchy introduction will grab your audience's attention and keep them engaged throughout your presentation.
 Keep your intro short and sweet.
-Briefly explain the parameters of your research, why it matters, and how your findings could help drive the company forwards.
+Briefly explain the parameters of your research, why it matters, and how your findings could help drive the company forward.

 Research scope

-Now you've captivated your audience, provide a little more detail to establish trust in the research process.
+Now that you've captivated your audience, provide a little more detail to establish trust in the research process.
 Describe the scope of your study, noting things like:

 • The research objectives